harplife/zettelkasten/math/algebra_and_trigonometry/chapter_p/chapter_p1_exercises.md

 98. (a) $-10$ (b) $0$
 99. (a) Division by Zero (b) $0$
 100. (a) $\frac{1}{2}$ (b) Division by Zero
-101. Associative Property of Addition
+101. Commutative Property of Addition
 102. Multiplicative Inverse Property
 103. Multiplicative Inverse Property
 104. Additive Inverse Property